 Heat increases blood flow, helping to reduce pain from muscle soreness.

 5. Relaxation techniques

 Stress and anxiety can make pain worse.
-Relaxation techniques, such as meditation, yoga, and deep breathing, may help relieve anxiety and reduce the intensity of the pain.
-These techniques can also help a person manage pain long-term and improve general health.
+Relaxation techniques, like meditation, yoga, and deep breathing, may help relieve anxiety and

 6. TENS device

 Transcutaneous electronic nerve stimulation (TENS) delivers a tiny, safe electrical signal to the nerves.
 This signal can change how the nerves respond to pain, helping with both period and ovarian cyst pain.

 A wide range of dietary changes may help, but as research does not point to a specific diet for PCOS, a person may need to use trial and error to find what works best for her.